 1. National Center for Education Statistics, on the Internet at https://nces.ed.gov/fastfacts/display.asp?id=98 (visited on 11/19/2018)

-2. “Employment Projections” Buereau of Labor Statistics, on the Internet at https://www.bls.gov/emp/chart-unemployment-earnings-education.htm (visited on 11/19/18) Conditions in your area may vary.
+2. “Employment Projections” Buereau of Labor Statistics, on the Internet at https://www.bls.gov/emp/chart-unemployment-earnings-education.htm (visited on 11/19/18) This data represents national figures and is not based on school-specific information.
+Conditions in your area may vary.

 AIU cannot guarantee employment or salary.
 For important information about the educational debt, earnings, and completion rates of students who attended this program, go to www.aiuniv.edu/disclosures.
 AIU cannot guarantee employment or salary.
 Not all programs are available to residents of all states.